Schwinn’s 230 is an affordable recumbent bike that comes loaded with a lot more features than you’d expect from a bike in this price range.

 The seat slides easily along the horizontal frame, making it easy to set your seat distance from the pedals.

 Overall, the seat could benefit from a little padding for added comfort, but I don’t consider this a dealbreaker by any means.

 The Schwinn 230 comes with the following features:

 5.5″ LCD console- the display is very simple here, it isn’t backlit and it doesn’t come with many advanced features, but it’s easy to use and large enough to see clearly during workouts.

 13 exercise programs- for a budget recumbent bike, the 230 comes loaded with a ton of workout programs to choose from.
 This is helpful for the people out there that get bored easily.

-2 user profiles- you can save the settings for 2 separate users, making it faster and easier to get your workouts started.
+1 user profile- you can save the settings for 1 person, making it faster and easier to get your workouts started.

 Media shelf- the media shelf makes it convenient to read a book, watch your tablet, or place your phone for easy viewing during your workouts.